 As part of your online content, pictures and videos need to be optimized so that search engines can crawl them better.
-Apart from SEO purposes, optimizing these media content is crucial for speeding up the loading of a website.
-Images and videos with huge file size will most definitely make the page load slower compared to sites with minimum graphics and employ the best strategies for optimizing these types of data.
+Apart from SEO purposes, optimizing this media content is crucial for speeding up the loading of a website.
+Images and videos with huge file sizes will most definitely make the page load slower compared to sites with minimum graphics and employ the best strategies for optimizing these types of data.

 Remove unnecessary media files